 15. How can a real estate agent help me sell a home?

-When it’s time to list, they’ll make sure your home’s priced just right, helping to maximize your offers and sell your home faster.
-They’ll also take care of all the paperwork, market your home, and coordinate open houses.
+When it’s time to list, they’ll make sure your home’s priced right, helping to maximize your offers and sell your home faster.
+They’ll also take care of all the paperwork, market your home, and negotiate with buyers.

 Real estate agents aren’t just helpful during the listing process, though.
-They offer a network of professionals throughout the entire selling journey.
+They offer a network of professionals throughout the entire selling journey, such as appraisers, mortgage lenders, and photographers.

 The top 15 real estate questions to ask when buying a home